gsspdev/fm_mod_synth/README.md

 A simple fm synthesizer built in Rust

-Make sure you have rust and cargo installed and run:
+Make sure you have rust and cargo installed and from the command line run:

 '''
 $ cargo run